Sir Archibald Grant, 2nd Baronet: Later life

 After Grant's expulsion from the Commons, he returned to Scotland and devoted his time to improving his Monymusk estate.
 He supported rural manufactures such as linen.
 He introduced English agricultural methods, such as keeping land fallow; and English crops, including clover and ryegrass in connection with crop rotation.

 Grant stood for Aberdeenshire at the 1747 British general election but gave up when he learnt that the Duke of Argyll was supporting a Pelham candidate.
 When Argyll heard that Newcastle was proposing to make Grant sheriff of Aberdeenshire as a consolation for not being returned for the county, he wrote: ‘This requires great consideration, for the blot in his reputation takes place here as well as in England’.
 He was not appointed sheriff, but in 1749 he obtained a sinecure post as Keeper of register of Hornings.

 Grant published two pamphlets on agriculture: The Farmer's New-Year's Gift (Aberdeen, 1757) and The Practical Farmer's Pocket Companion (Aberdeen, 1766).
 According to David Hume, planting trees was ‘the only laudable thing he has ever done’.

 Family

 Grant married four times.
-By his first wife, Anne, daughter of James Hamilton of Pencaitland, he had two daughters.
+By his first wife, Anne, daughter of James Hamilton of Pencaitland, he had three daughters.
 His second wife, Anne (died before 1744), daughter of Charles Potts of Castleton in Derbyshire, was the mother of his heir Sir Archibald Grant, 3rd Baronet.
 The third was Elizabeth (died 1759), widow of James Callander of Jamaica.
 Finally, he married Jane (1707–1788), widow of Andrew Millar, the London bookseller.